li003454/AGE-AI/README.md

    - By default, the tool connects to MongoDB at `mongodb://localhost:27017/`.
 Adjust the URI if needed in the `Age` class constructor.

 5. **Environment Variables**

+   ## API Key Requirements

+   This tool uses OpenAI's API for two main purposes:
+   - **Code Generation:** It calls the GPT-4o model (a variant of GPT-4 optimized for coding tasks).
+   - **Embeddings:** It utilizes the `text-embedding-3-small` model to generate embeddings for function records.

+   **Important:**
+   Ensure your OpenAI API key has access to both GPT-4o and the text embedding models.

    Set your OpenAI API key as an environment variable: